I'm happy to have a few girlfriends who say yes to adventures most won't consider.…

 But first we met up with my friend Guy from Parks Canada – and took him out for a boat ride before chowing down on massive cinnamon rolls he’d showed up with.
 That evening we enjoyed more great food and wine with our old friend Johnny.
 What a treat to have friends come on board, if even for a few hours.

-Return to the Le Boat base in Smith Falls
+Return to Smith Falls

 We knew it was going to be a longer cruising day to travel the full distance between Westport and Smith Falls so we allowed roughly six hours though I don’t think it took that long.